 9) Mesmerizing Motifs

 You might think going with plain jute rugs or any plain rugs will make more reliable rugs for the floors but there are even some design statements.
-Beyond herringbone, keep a watch out for rugs woven in oversize diamonds and other geometric patterns that may add major impact from the bottom up.
+Beyond herringbone, keep a watch out for rugs woven in oversize diamonds and other geometric patterns that may add a major impact from the bottom up.
 Pair a boldly patterned natural-fiber rug with other woven pieces, as during this kid’s bedroom, for a glance that’s charming and regarded.

 10) Subtle Lines

 You can use the layering of plain jute rugs or any other material rugs crisscross or lined pattern jute rugs in a narrow space to create the impression of extra space.
-For example, the bed during this main bedroom runs parallel to the subtle lines of the rug, that the eye naturally travels the length of the area.
+For example, the bed during this main bedroom runs parallel to the subtle lines of the rug, so that the eye naturally travels the length of the area.
 The jute rug with a soft lined structure also sets a neutral backdrop for vibrant, colorful prints to be layered on top.
 The effect is one that emphasizes both the rug and also space around the bed.

 11) Blend with Light Trims